 Is SSH an open-source protocol?

-Are open-source SSH client less secure?
+Are open-source SSH clients less secure?

-Are there other public key encryption protocols available?
+Are there other public-key encryption protocols available?

 Where can I get support for SSH?